leah-massey/CV/README.md

 ## Leah Massey

 Detail oriented, Full Stack Software Engineer, trained at Makers Academy.
 Currently continuing to develop my programming knowledge through personal projects and dedicated study.
-Interested in roles where I can continue to hone my craft within a progressive company that celebrates both creativity and process-driven efficiency.
+Interested in roles where I can continue to hone my craft within a company that celebrates both creativity and process-driven efficiency.

 I have accrued a wide range of experiences within the creative industries - tailoring, film, interior deisgn and audio-books over the past 10+ years.
 My resourcefulness, gritty determination and work ethic has allowed me to work for some of the most prestigious companies in their field.
 I continually strive for excellence in everthing I do and find great joy in discovering and learning from masters of industry.